mcagalj/CNS-2024-25/docs/intro.md

 Since the purpose of these labs is to encourage exploration and independent problem-solving, we will provide only the most essential details.
 It is up to you to find your own way to solve the lab and discover the flag.

+Having captured your first flag, you can confirm its validity by attempting to log into your personalized multi-homed container.

 ### Hints for Students:

 1. We are using the Shamir Secret Sharing System to process the initial flag.